-- To achieve high standards in environmental impact management; - To protect, conserve and enhance the surrounding environment and natural resources; - To take pro-active guidelines and constantly studying, implementing guidelines and executing initiatives enhance the surrounding environment, reforestation, reduce and minimise and where possible, adverse impact towards the environment; - To commit to keep our environment clean for the benefit the community and future generations; and - To ensure efficient use of water and energy
+- To achieve high standards in environmental impact management - To protect, conserve and enhance the surrounding environment and natural resources - To take pro-active guidelines and constantly studying, implementing guidelines and executing initiatives enhance the surrounding environment, reforestation, reduce and minimise and where possible, adverse impact towards the environment - To commit to keep our environment clean for the benefit the community and future generations - To ensure efficient use of water and energy

 IWCity recognises the importance of environmental preservation and protection in all of our business activities.
-As a responsible Company, we believe that by incorporating environmentally friendly initiatives in all our daily business operations and project developments.
-In our offices we promote green awareness amongst our employees and encourage conservation of electricity and water.
-In 2020, with the on-going development projects, we are proud to announce that we have kept the water usage and energy consumption to only 0.3% of the total operating expenses.
-We regularly monitor the water and energy consumption and should there be any unusual deviations spotted, the same would be immediately addressed or investigated.
+As a responsible company, we believe in incorporating environmentally friendly initiatives in all our daily business operations and project developments.
+In our offices we promote green awareness amongst our employees and encouraging conservation of electricity and water.
+In 2019, with the on-going development of the Danga Sutera Project, we are proud to announce that we have kept the water usage and energy consumption at below 1% of the total operating expenses.